The Grass Dancer: Plot

 Chapter 7: Honor Song – This chapter follows Lydia Wind Soldier in 1964.
-The early parts of the chapter detail Lydia's relationship with her younger twin sister, Evelyn.
+The early parts of the chapter detail Lydia's relationship with her older twin sister, Evelyn.
 It quickly becomes apparent that Lydia and Evelyn have contrasting personalities.
 On her way home during a blizzard, Lydia almost runs over a freezing Calvin Wind Soldier.
 After stopping, Lydia puts him into her car, drives him home, and spends the night with him, which is uncharacteristic of her.
 Upon returning home.
 Lydia's mother thought nothing of her daughter's night with Calvin, but it would later be revealed that they became engaged.
 Calvin shares his Korean War stories with Lydia, as well as his relation to Red Dress early in their marriage.
 While Lydia was sick, Anna Thunder visits Calvin and curses him, which leads to him having an affair with Lydia's sister, Evelyn, which results in Evelyn giving birth to Calvin's Child.
 Lydia and Calvin decide to raise the child as their own, but this takes a mental toll on Lydia, leading to her breakdown which causes Calvin and the baby, Duane, to go for a drive.
-During this drive Calvin and Duane are involved in an accident caused by Henry Burger, resulting in their deaths.
+During this drive Calvin and Duane are involved in a crash caused by Henry Burger, resulting in their deaths.
 After this incident, Lydia stops speaking.